skippyr/libtmk/DOCS.md

 #### Enumerators

-- `tmk_ModifierKey_AltOption`: On Windows and Linux, it is the Alt key.
+- `tmk_ModifierKey_AltOrOption`: On Windows and Linux, it is the Alt key.
 On MacOS, the Option key.
 - `tmk_ModifierKey_Ctrl`: The Ctrl key.

 ### tmk_Stream Enum